 Salt extraction on the site’s surface began in the very old times, yet the work extended underground during the Roman control over Dacia.
 The mine has a long history that dates back to the Roman period when it was first used for salt extraction.
 Since then, tt was operational for over 2000 years and has played a crucial role in the economic and cultural development of the region.

 It was closed in 1932, yet it was utilized again during World War II as a reinforced hideout.
 After the war, the mine filled a few needs, one of which was a distribution center for depositing cheddar cheese.

 Despite its history, this salt mine isn’t only a colossal exhibition hall, yet an epic vacation spot.
 It was even positioned by Business Insider as the most delightful underground spot on the planet.

-The creative look of this enormous event congregation appears as though something out of a sci-fi film.
-It contains attractions like an amphitheater, an underground lake that might be investigated with oars and rowboats, a Ferris wheel, spa treatment rooms with normal mist concentrates, bowling alley, small scale golf, sports field, table tennis, pool tables.
+The creative look of this enormous underground mine appears as though something out of a sci-fi film.
+It contains attractions like an amphitheater, an underground salt lake that might be investigated with oars and rowboats, a Ferris wheel, spa treatment rooms with normal mist concentrates, bowling alley, small scale golf, sports field, table tennis, pool tables.